hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

     print("Mixed precision enabled")
 ```

-- Change the out data (input of model) into tf.float16:
+- Change the type of output data (the input of model) into `tf.float16`:

-When we load dataset, before do suffling and do batching we convert out data into float16.
+When we load dataset, before suffling and batching we convert the output data into float16.
 To do that,
 ```python
 def process_data(image, mask):
     # using tf.numpy_function to apply the aug_img to image and mask